HaliteChallenge/Halite-II/website/learn-programming-challenge/basic-game-rules/game-rules-deep-dive.md

 All games are played with either 2 or 4 players.
 At the beginning of the game, for their first turn, all bots receive the initial game state, as well as their player ID, and have 1 minute to prepare and send back their bot name.

 ## Map
-Maps are rectangular grids with 3:2 aspect ratio (e.g. 288 x 192 units), using a 2D Cartesian continuous non-wrapping grid.
+Maps are rectangular areas with 3:2 aspect ratio (e.g. 288 x 192 units), using 2D Cartesian, continuous, non-wrapping coordinates.
+Game entities can have floating-point positions.

 The largest board is 384 x 256 units, the smallest is 240 x 160 units.
-The coordinates are treated as a real Cartesian plane, and game entities can have floating-point positions.
 All distances are Euclidean (sqrt(dx^2 + dy^2)), and are between the centers of entities.
-If a ship goes off the grid it is considered dead, since the grid does not wrap.
+If a ship goes off the map it is considered dead, since the map does not wrap.

 Maps are generated with a random number of planets, distributed symmetrically across the board varying by game.
 Planets are perfectly circular, with a radius dependent on the map size (planets on a given map range in size, but the average size is determined by map size).
 The map generation algorithm aims to place more planets for 4-person games than 2-person games.